-If funding source: THEN DTAU base: 127 - Aboriginal-specific facility rehabilitation Divide by 1.30
+If funding source: AND If service stream: THEN DTAU base: 127 - Aboriginal-specific facility rehabilitation 30 - Residential rehabilitation Divide by 1.30

 Part 4: Applying DTAU weight to contacts, service event or Support Activity DTAU base

 This part is relevant for those service providers or software vendors that plan to develop their own internal reporting based on the above derivation rules.
 It should be followed if the adjustments outlined in Part 3 are implemented.